PygmalionAI/aphrodite-engine/README.md

 3. You can view the full list of commands by running `python -m aphrodite.endpoints.openai.api_server --help`.

 ## Contributing
 We accept PRs!
-There will likely be a few typos or other errors we've failed to catch, so please let us know either via an issue or make a Pull Request.
+There will likely be a few typos or other errors we've failed to catch, so please let us know either via an issue or by making a Pull Request.